Shot Caller (song): Music videos

 Filming for the "Shot Caller" music video took place on August 18, 2011.
-The video showcased model Yaris Sanchez, alongside guest appearances by P. Diddy, Fat Joe, Waka Flocka, Busta Rhymes, Trae Tha Truth, Chinx Drugz, and producer Harry Fraud.
+The video showcased model Yaris Sanchez, alongside guest appearances by P. Diddy, Fat Joe, Waka Flocka Flame, Busta Rhymes, Trae Tha Truth, Chinx Drugz, and producer Harry Fraud.
 The promotional video was posted on WorldStarHipHop on December 8, 2011.

 Filming for the "Shot Caller (Remix)" video took place on January 29, 2012, and showcased guest appearances by Wale, DJ Khaled, Meek Mill, Ace Hood, Cassie and child rapper Lil Poopie.
 The promotional video and single was made available on February 21, 2012.

+Legacy

+"Shot Caller", as a breakthrough single, led to French Montana signing with Bad Boy Records and Maybach Music Group, after a "bidding war" between different record labels.

+Commercially, the song was a moderate success on the charts.
+However, it gained significant popularity in New York through radio and club play and it is considered a New York "classic" rap song.